Are you wondering if you should install plugins that aren’t tested with your current version of WordPress?

 Expert Guides on WordPress Security

-Now that you know about using plugins that haven’t been tested with your WordPress version, you may like to see some other articles related to keeping your WordPress website secure:
+We hope this article helped you learn if you should install plugins that haven’t been tested with your WordPress version.
+You may also want to see some other articles related to keeping your WordPress website secure:

 - Is It Safe to Use Outdated WordPress Plugins?
 (Explained)